MercersKitchen/Advanced-Computer-Science/OPP Processing_JAVA/To Rewrite/Paired Programming OPP Intro/README.md

        - NOTE: we have passed parameters for the constructor or we have assigned variables (hard-coded or through mouseClick)
        - Simplest is hard-coding
    - See "Constructor Is", <a href="">Click Here</a>

 3.

+Future Order
+- ArithemticIs
+- ClassArithmetic
+- Rewrite below to separate constructors with parameters
+- ClassObjects: constructors (do we need parameters here?)
+- ClassParameters: parameters and constructors
+- ClassObjects_Alternate

 ---

 # Ideas to Include